Display kids art on a poster with these modern collages. They showcase a selection of your child’s artwork in one special place.

-Last year I made a New Year’s resolution to get and stay more organized with the kids’ artworks, but life happened and the organization didn’t so much.
+As much as we all try to get and stay more organized with the kids’ artworks, life happens and organization doesn’t always follow suit.

 Thank you to Itsy Art for sponsoring this blog post!
 As always all opinions expressed are my own.

 First, choose which kids’ art display poster you like best (they have several options including the basic collage with and without the child’s name, a state, US map, name and fingerprint art, and calendars).
 The one used here is called Kids’ Art Focus.

 The next step is to select a dozen artworks for each child’s poster.